haradhanadhikary/nvimsetup/README.md

 # How to Set-up nvim using Lazy.nvim

-## This set-up will help you to migrate from packer to lazy to install plugins in your nvim set-up
+### This set-up will help you to migrate from packer to lazy to install plugins in your nvim set-up
 ### First look into init.lua and then add your preferable plugins as I discussed in my video <https://www.youtube.com/watch?v=wh22j_sHtQQ>

+Also follow my previous youtube video on neovim:

 [How to #install and #configure #neovim on #MacOS using #packer.nvim](https://www.youtube.com/watch?v=37LTZoK17XU&t=36s)